AnindKiran/Blockchain-Enabled-Contact-Tracing/README.md

 Run the following commands to update/install the necessary modules such as npm, node, web3 etc.
-(Note that the node downloaded here will not be available locally)
+(Note that the node downloaded here will not be available globally)
 ```sh
 npm install npm@latest -g
 npm install node@10.15.0